benmarwick/CSSS-Primer-Reproducible-Research/CSSS_WI14_Reproducibility.md

 - Write scientiﬁc paper [1660?]
 - Publish a pidgin algorithm and describe simulation datasets [1950?]
 - Sell magtape of code and data [1970?]
-- Place idiosyncratic software at website.
-- Place idiosyncratic dataset at Website [1991?]
+- Place idiosyncratic dataset & software at website [1991?]
-- Publish datasets and scripts at Website [2000?]
+- Publish datasets and scripts at website [2000?]
-- Hosted & integrated code and data [??]
+- Hosted & integrated code and data [2020?]

 <small>Gavish & Gonoho AAAS 2011</small>